roggc/rsc-ssr-routing/README.md

 # RSC

 This is a setup for development with RSC (React Server Components).
 With this setup you can build SPA's with React and hide secret keys to fetch an API in the server or fetch a database with Prisma in the server.
-It's a fullstack setup.
+It's a fullstack setup with React.

 ## How to install and run the project.